Mom's Dinner

 Carrot Cake

-• Preheat the oven to 350 and prepare your pans with baking spray.
-You can make this in a 9×13 pan or (3) 8 inch round pans.
+• Preheat the oven to 350℉ and prepare your pans with baking spray.
+You can make this in a 9×13 pan OR (3) 8 inch round pans.

 • In a large bowl sift together the flour, baking powder, baking soda, salt, cinnamon, and allspice.
 Set aside.

-• Using a hand mixer or a stand mixer with the paddle attachment, cream together the sugar, oil, and eggs.
+• Using a hand mixer or a stand mixer with the paddle attachment, cream together the sugar, oil, and eggs for about 2 minutes.

 • Add the flour mixture into the egg mixture, a little at a time, until it is well combined.